koalalikecode/koalalikecode/README.md

 I am @koalalikecode <img src="https://media.giphy.com/media/UoeTFvqSYbYx24oEzb/giphy.gif" width="30">
 - 🔭 I’m currently learning Information Technology at Ha Noi University of Science and Technology.
 - 🌱 I’m interested in Web Development, AI and Software Engineering.
-- :zap: In my free time, I read books or try coding something.
+- :zap: In my free time, I like to learn new technologies and try building a project.
 - :memo: See my blog here: <a href='https://koalalikecode-blog.vercel.app/'>koalalikecode-blog</a>
 ---